api-platform/schema-generator/doc/getting-started.md

 Note that the generator take care of creating directories corresponding to the namespace structure.

-Without configuration file, the tool will build the entire Schema.org vocable.
+Without configuration file, the tool will build the entire Schema.org vocabulary.
 If no properties are specified for a given type, all its properties will be generated.

 The generator also support enumerations generation.
 For subclasses of `[Enumeration](https://schema.org/Enumeration)`, the